makefu/weather2stats/README.md

 Plugins implement the following api:

   * variable `ids` - list to the standard identifiers used for stuttgart
-  * function `get_data` - takes the list of ids and returns a list of entries
+  * function `get_data` - takes the list of ids and returns a list of entries and cfg dict

 ## `get_data()`